JordanSpencerWu/jordan-wu-deprecated-2/src/books/2018/the-art-of-seduction.md

 Wounding people binds them to you more deeply than kindness.

-Falling is love means literally falling - losing control, a mis of fear and excitement.
+Falling is love means literally falling - losing control, a mix of fear and excitement.

 As a seducer you must find a way to lower people's resistance.